 Lochearnhead Residents are Friendly and Welcoming

 Lochearnhead has a friendly and welcoming community.
 Local newspaper The Villagers can be purchased from The Local Shop and Post office for local news, events and services.
 Lochearnhead has circa 250 residents and you will be made to feel welcome whether you interact in local hotels, retail outlets and events or pass someone walking their dog.
 Interact with the local community to get the best advise on what to do and see, where to go, where to eat and more.
-There is also an abundance of information on The Loch Earn Tourism Initiative groups website www.robroycountry.com representing Lochearnhead and its neighbouring villages Balquhudder, Strathyre and St Fillans.
+There is also an abundance of information on The Loch Earn Tourism Initiative (LETI) group website www.robroycountry.com representing Lochearnhead and its neighbouring villages BalquhIdder, Strathyre and St Fillans.
 Or find a list of website contacts for local businesses here

 Picture: On Loch Earn, Glen Ogle in background